-This is a story preview from Down With Frogs, a collection of stories about the frogs you have to kiss before you find your prince or give up looking.
+This is Day out at the STI clinic a story from my first book Down With Frogs, a collection of stories about the frogs you have to kiss before you find your prince or give up looking.

 My friend Caroline has led a very sheltered life and has only been with one man who she met at nineteen.
 She lives through, and for, the next instalment of her Celebrity magazines and soap operas.
 But, more than celebrity and drama, Caroline finds sex fascinating; other people’s sex to be precise.
 She is intrigued to find out what other people ‘get up to’.
 She once confided to me that while cooking the nightly dinner she propped her laptop on the kitchen worktop so she could watch porn while getting the dinner done “just to educate myself”.